dreamgrove/dreamgrove/content/balance/guide/rotation.md

 3. Spend any Solar or Lunar Empowerments you gain from casting fillers.

-4. When you have no DoTs to apply and no Empowerments to spend, you should fill with {{< spell 190984 "Solar Wrath" >}}.
+4. When you have no DoTs to apply and no Empowerments or Astral Power to spend, you should fill with {{< spell 190984 "Solar Wrath" >}}.
 If you’re able to hit at least 2 targets, you should instead fill with {{< spell 194153 "Lunar Strike" >}}.

 ### Streaking Stars Rotation During Cooldowns